bipon68/DevOps-prep-101/poridhi/Exam/module-two-exam-project-one.md

-# Exam - Module 2
+# Exam - Module 2 (Network for DevOps)
 ### Part 1:  Make two network namespaces using 'red' and 'green' names, connect them with a bridge, and check connectivity.
+[Video 1](https://youtu.be/Oe-wweXi14Q?si=7JNWaViWMBcEoBgp), [Video 2](https://youtu.be/Whrwyw1t298?si=EV5wlmm-rVfM6IU1)
 ### Part 2: You have to successfully ping Google's public IP from those network namespaces.

 ### Projects two architecture diagram